tromxx/spot_Flow_App/README.md

 # spotFlow
-A social network service that provides real-time event information to each user testing if the spotflow is working
+A social network service that provides real-time event information to each user Testing if the commit is working on the main tree with online editor